ezEngine/docs-src/pages/docs/ui/rmlui.md

 Also, currently you need to work directly with the RmlUi C++ code to interact with the UI.
 We may add convenience functionality to make simple use cases of GUIs easier.

-There is no TypeScript binding for RmlUi.
+There is no script binding for RmlUi.
 Most likely this will never change, however, if we get around to adding some convenience features, that may make it possible to use a limited feature set from script code.

 ## See Also

 * [Ingame UI](ui.md)
 * [ImGui](imgui.md)